Historic Home Tour

 The Wake Forest Historic Preservation Commission and the Wake Forest Woman's Club will present their biennial Historic Home Tour on Saturday, Dec.
 3, from 1-7 p.m. - rain or shine!

-COVID SAFETY PRECAUTIONS: Masks may be required to enter tour properties.
+COVID SAFETY PRECAUTIONS: Masks are recommended to enter tour properties.
 Updates will be provided on this webpage.

 2022 Tour Properties